aliyun/alibabacloud-adb-mysql-mcp-server/README.md

     - #### Built-in Resources

-        - `adbmysql:///databases`: Get all the databases in the adb mysql cluster
+        - `adbmysql:///databases`: Get all the databases in the analytic for mysql cluster

     - #### Resource Templates